TingLong8912/ontology-based-reverse-geocoding/README.md

 | :--- | :--- | :--- |
 | `json` | `json` | **Required**.
 A dictionary where the key is the spatial relationship, and the value is the type and name of the reference object having this relationship with the input point |

-A JSON input may be like the following format:
+The input JSON needs to be in the following format:

 ```javascript
 {